A Biosecure Future for the West and Its Allies

 Concern about pandemics and biological weapons are not a new problem.
 Until now, we have tried to solve it with political organizations.
 This has failed in the face of modern technology and geopolitical competition.
 The WHO, once the world’s outbreak sentinel, lacks enforcement power; the BWC has no inspection or verification mechanism.
 Russia and China have exploited these gaps, blocking transparency while investigating new capabilities.
 Only constant monitoring and domestic capabilities- not diplomatic promises- can truly protect America and its allies.

-THE RESPONSE
+RESPONSE

 Build and Win